Actor Sean Connery, the ‘original’ James Bond, dies at 90

 “Our nation today mourns one of her best loved sons,” she said.

-In a varied career, Connery played James Bond seven times, starting with “Dr. No” in 1962.
-His portrayal defined the suave secret agent for a generation of fans.

-He was knighted by Queen Elizabeth II in 2000 for services to film drama.
+He was knighted by Queen Elizabeth II in 2000 for services to film drama and in 2005 he was chosen for a lifetime achievement award by the American Film Institute.

+Thomas Sean Connery was born Aug.
+25, 1930, in Edinburgh, Scotland, the first of two sons of a long-distance truck driver and a domestic worker.

+He left school at age 13 during World War II to help support his family.